elk-zone/elk-native/README.md

 ## Local Setup

-First you will need to install the frontend dependencies:
+First you will need to install Rust and other system dependencies required for developing a Tauri app, you can follow [this guide](https://tauri.app/v1/guides/getting-started/prerequisites).
+Then install the frontend dependencies:

 ```
 cd elk